jchan172/scratch-cms/README.md

 ###Git Tools
-git-cola is a nice all-in-one tool.
+git-cola and git-gui are nice all-in-one tools.

-	sudo apt-get install git-cola
+	sudo apt-get install git-cola git-gui

+To start git-cola, run 'git-cola' in terminal.
+To start git-gui, run 'git gui' in terminal.

 gitg is nice for examining history.

 	sudo apt-get install gitg

-All you have to do is run either of these tools inside the project directory, and a nice GUI will pop up.

-I'll be using git-cola to commit, push, and doing any branch stuff, and I'll use gitg for visualizing history.
+To start gitg, run 'gitg' in terminal.

 Reference